-The outstanding leadership award recognizes a Bluetooth SIG Chair or Vice Chair who has demonstrated significant leadership over the past year.
+The outstanding leadership award recognizes a Bluetooth SIG member who has demonstrated significant leadership over the past year.
 It is one of the SIG's annual member awards, voted on by the membership and presented at the annual September Bluetooth SIG Member Summit reception.

 Who this applies to: Any individual at a Bluetooth SIG member company in good standing.